-Three parks and facilities have received funding from the LWCF Act in the vicinity of the GSA: Dockweiler Beach State Park and the South Bay Bicycle Trail (both located adjacent and to the west of the GSA), and Jesse Owens County Park (located 3.25 miles east of the GSA).29 However, none of these parks and facilities would be converted for Airport use under the Proposed Action or its alternatives and, therefore, Section 6(f) would not apply.
+Three parks and facilities have received funding from the LWCF Act in the vicinity of the GSA: Dockweiler Beach State Park and the South Bay Bicycle Trail (both located adjacent and to the west of the GSA), and Jesse Owens County Park (located 3.25 miles east of the GSA).31 However, none of these parks and facilities would be converted for Airport use under the Proposed Action Alternative or its action alternatives and, therefore, Section 6(f) would not apply.
 Exhibit 3-5 illustrates Section 4(f) properties within and adjacent to the GSA.